 – Variation: The deer is in a circle about 50 feet in diameter.
 The Scouts try to enter the circle unnoticed.
 If the deer sees a Scout and calls their name, that Scout is out of the game.
 The patrol with the most Scouts in the circle within a certain time wins.

 – Materials: plastic flying disk, a field marked for soccer with a semicircular penalty area surrounding the goal

 – Object: To send the disk across the the other team’s goal line (sliding on the ground or sailing through the air) as many times as possible

 – Method: The troop is divided into two teams.
 The teams are positioned on each half of the soccer field.
-Each team chooses a goalie, who stands in his goalie box.
+Each team chooses a goalie, who stands in their goalie box.

 1. Play begins when the referee throws the disk high into the air.

 2. After catching or picking up the disk, a Scout may run toward the opponent’s goal.
-If he is tagged above the waist with two hands, the tagged Scout must drop or throw the disk within three seconds.
+If they are tagged above the waist with two hands, the tagged Scout must drop or throw the disk within three seconds.

 4. If two or more Scouts grab the disk simultaneously, a “jump” ball is called.
 A leader stops the action and throws the disk into the air at the point where play was stopped.

 5. The only penalty is for excessive roughness.
 The first infraction results in a two-minute penalty: one Scout is removed from the field.
 The second infraction means removal from the game.
 Body contact is inevitable, but intentional roughness is unnecessary.

 – Scoring: Each goal scores one point for the team.
 The team with the highest score wins.